 Writing and Rhetoric

-Students interested in acquiring advanced skills in communication, argumentation and writing thrive in this track.
-Through coursework that draws on research of Writing and Rhetoric Studies as well as the diverse resources of South Florida, students become rhetorically sophisticated readers and writers who adapt to and shape the 21st century.
+Students in this track acquire advanced skills in communication, argumentation and writing.
+Through learning outcomes and coursework drawing on research of Writing and Rhetoric Studies and the diverse resources of South Florida, students become sophisticated readers and writers who adapt to and shape the 21st century.

 Our graduates are successful business professionals, scholars and teachers whose cutting-edge approaches to writing, rhetoric and communication make them attractive to employers.
 An Online BA in Writing and Rhetoric is also offered.